Crispy Shredded Chicken Tacos

 These Crispy Chicken Tacos are made in a corn tortilla and cooked on a griddle to make hard shell tacos!
 Serve with avocado, salsa, and sour cream!

 When it comes to tacos, I’m a big fan of the hard shell, but sometimes I find store-bought hard shell tacos to be kind of flimsy.
-Like with some tortilla chips, I feel like the manufacturers aren’t starting with whole corn tortillas.
-They’re probably starting with some strange paste that they can mold and fry, but the end results are always a bit sub-par.
+That’s why I like to make my own shells for these Crispy Chicken Tacos!

 Homemade hard shell tacos are a bit tricky though.
 You need to hold them in place and fry them until crispy.
 They do make a strange device that will make it possible to do this at home, but personally that seems like more work than it’s worth.

 So I came up with a much quicker and easier method for making darn good crispy chicken tacos at home.
 These are actually a delicious mash up between an enchilada, a taco, and a taquito.
 But trust me, you’ll have a hard time giving them up once you try them!

 - Need something delicious to drizzle on these?
 Try this Green Taco Sauce!

 - 1 pound boneless skinless chicken breast poached and shredded